Acyl-CoA oxidase deficiency

-Defective function of the ACOX1 enzyme prevents proper breakdown of these VLCFAs, leading to accumulation and interference with the nervous system.
-Acyl-CoA oxidase deficiency affects a person from birth, and most newborns affected with this condition will not survive past early childhood.
+Defective function of the ACOX1 enzyme prevents proper breakdown of VLCFAs, leading to their accumulation and interference with the nervous system.
+Acyl-CoA oxidase deficiency's symptoms begin at birth, and most affected newborns do not survive past early childhood.
 Affected individuals can be born with hypotonia, seizures, and dysmorphic features, such as widely spaced eyes, a low nasal bridge and low set ears.
 Polydactyly and hepatomegaly have also been described.
 Most babies will learn to walk and begin speaking, before experiencing a rapid decline in motor function between the ages of 1 and 3.
 As the person ages, and the conditions worsens, they begin to experience exaggerated reflexes (hyperreflexia), more severe and frequent seizures, and gradual loss of vision and hearing.

-There is no cure for this condition, however there are a range of symptom-based treatments, used to provide supportive care.
+There is no cure, however, a range of symptom-based treatments are used to provide supportive care.

 Signs and symptoms

-Children are born with this condition and their symptoms can be seen immediately.
+Symptoms of ACOX1 deficiency appear at birth.
 In the early stages these can appear quite mild; weak muscle tone (often extreme hypotonia), lack of neonatal reflexes, seizures and abnormal (dysmorphic) facial features such as widely spaced eyes, a low nasal bridge, low set ears and an abnormally large forehead.
-Due to the nature of the disease, in the build-up of VLCFAs, symptoms worsen progressively over time.
+Symptoms worsen progressively over time due to the build-up of VLCFAs.
 Children can often reach the stage at which they begin to walk and talk, before experiencing a rapid decline in motor skills due to demyelination and subsequent nerve damage.
 A hearing deficit may develop, eyesight and response to visual and physical stimuli begins to diminish and eventually becomes non-existent.
 The life expectancy of an individual with ACOX1 deficiency is 5 years.